will-rowe/SEAR/README.md

 SEAR has been designed with **environmental metagenomics** / **microbiome** experiments in mind, where the diversity and relative abundance of ARGs would like to be determined both quickly and easily.

-SEAR outputs: ARG annotation, relative ARG abundance (%), consensus sequence and search results (from ARDB, RAC, NCBI nr and nt databases).
+SEAR outputs: ARG annotation, relative ARG abundance (%), consensus sequence and search results (from ARDB, RAC, NCBI nucleotide and protein databases).

 A paper describing the design and implementation of SEAR has been published in <a href="http://doi.org/10.1371/journal.pone.0133492" target="_blank">PloS ONE</a>.